learn-co-students/chisea_bakeoff_classification/README.md

 ...

 - You will be given **3 hours** to build your best model using the training data.
 There is a hard cuttoff at 3 hours.
 Any late submissions will not be considered.
-- Slack your .csv file to the `seattle-chicago-ds-012720` channel before time is up.
+- Slack your .csv file to the `seattle-chicago-ds-012720` channel as a comment to a Bake Off Message.
 Any submissions after the 3 hour deadline will be evaluated, but not included in the judging.

 ## Metrics
 Test results will be scored by F1-score.
-The group which submitted the predictions with the highest F1-score will be announced Monday morning.
+The group that submits the predictions with the highest F1-score will be announced Monday morning.
 As a reward, they will receive a round of applause.

 ## Share
-- After submission, push your repo with your work to your forked repo.
-In this way, your peers will be able to gain valuable wisdom from the different tactics employed.
+- After submission, push your repo with your work to your forked repo!
+In this way, your peers will be able to gain valuable wisdom from the different tactics employed!